nathanhoad/godot_dialogue_manager/docs/API.md

 #### `func get_next_dialogue_line(resource: DialogueResource, key: String = "", extra_game_states: Array = [], mutation_behaviour: MutationBehaviour = MutationBehaviour.Wait) -> DialogueLine`

+> [!IMPORTANT]
-**Must be used with `await`.**
+> Must be used with `await`.

-Given a resource and Cue/ID, it will find the next printable line of dialogue (running mutations along the way).
+Given a resource and Cue/key, it will find the next printable line of dialogue (running mutations along the way unless `mutation_behaviour` is overriden).

 Returns a `DialogueLine` or `null`.

-Pass an array of nodes as `extra_game_states` in order to temporarily add to the game state shortcuts that are available to conditions and mutations.
+Pass an array of nodes/dictionaries as `extra_game_states` in order to temporarily add to the game state shortcuts that are available to conditions and mutations.

 You can specify `mutation_behaviour` to be one of the values provided in the `DialogueManager.MutationBehaviour` enum. `Wait` is the default and will `await` any mutation lines. `DoNoWait` will run the mutations but not wait for them before moving to the next line. `Skip` will skip mutations entirely.
-In most cases, you should leave this as the default. _The example balloon only supports `Wait`_.
+In most cases, you should leave this as the default.

+> [!NOTE]
+> The example balloon only supports `Wait`.

 #### `func show_example_dialogue_balloon(resource: DialogueResource, Cue: String = "", extra_game_states: Array = []) -> CanvasLayer`